HM Prison Wealstun: The prison today

 Accommodation at Wealstun includes 15 double-occupancy cells on B Wing.
-The remainder of the Category C cells are single-occupancy covering 10 wings (A - J Wing).
+The remainder of the Category C cells are single-occupancy covering 11 wings (A - k Wing).

 Wealstun offers education, workshops, training courses, farms and gardens and a works department.
 The prison has a Listener Scheme (supported by the Samaritans and prison officers) and a Community Integration Unit and work out scheme.
 Wealstun is served by Leeds North East Primary Care Trust, with a part-time medical officer and an on-call facility.
 HMP Wealstun also has extensive services and provisions in place to help with resettlement and reducing reoffending.

 Wealstun has a visitors' centre for use on visiting days, and a modern visiting room is in operation, which has play area facilities and a refreshment counter where food may be purchased.
 There is a non-denominational chapel which was dedicated on 1 November 2005.

 HMP Wealstun opened fully as a category C establishment in April 2010 after the security building work was completed on the conversion of the category D part of the prison.